tobybot11/tobybot11-hugo/content/post/kubernetes_nuggests.md

 > https://github.com/kubernetes/helm/issues/1140

+* What's with randomly changing the order of output when you ask for multiple resources at once?

 Granted, I'm a relative newbie.
 Thankfully there are plenty that have gone before me.. but clearly, there is work to do.